 How can I learn more about Canada's Healthcare System?

-Although not required, we recommend that you take the Orientation to Healthcare Systems; Culture and Context course offered by the Nova Scotia Registered Nurses Professional Development Centre or the New Brunswick Bridging program and submit your transcripts to the NSCMLT when applying for your license.
+Although not required, we recommend that you take the Orientation to the Canadian Healthcare Systems; and submit your transcripts to the NSCMLT when applying for your license.
 This course provides you with a better understanding of the Canadian healthcare system, what Canadian patients expect from their healthcare providers, and the best ways to communicate with patients and their caregivers.
 The course is available online:

 If you are an internationally educated medical laboratory technologist who wants to practice in Nova Scotia, there are three important steps: